Contaminated land: protect yourself from risk

 A contaminated land indemnity policy is an insurance product designed to protect the current owner, developers, and mortgage lenders from financial losses associated with polluted land.
 It provides the cover required in case of a regulatory enforcing authority issuing a remediation notice to remediate contaminated land under environmental laws.

-In the UK, under the Environmental Protection Act 1990 (Part IIA), local authorities have the power to identify contaminated land and require remediation.
-If contamination is found, liability can fall on the current property owner, even if they were not responsible for the pollution.
+In the UK, under the Environmental Protection Act 1990 (Part IIA), a local authority has the power to identify contaminated land and require it to be dealt with correctly by issuing a remediation notice.
+If contamination is found, liability can fall on the current owner, even if they were not responsible for the pollution.
 Contaminated land indemnity insurance shields property stakeholders from these potentially costly liabilities.

 How to assess contaminated land

 If land is suspected to be contaminated in any way, a contaminated land risk assessment is likely to be needed.
-Geo-environmental consultants will carry out an environmental search to check for current and historic contamination; the assessment involves inspecting for a range of potential issues from contaminated soil and ground gases to invasive plants such as Japanese knotweed.
-The final environmental report will fully evaluate the risk of significant harm.
+Geo-environmental consultants will carry out an environmental search to check for current and historic contamination; the assessment involves inspecting for a range of potential issues from contaminated soil and ground gases to invasive plants such as Japanese knotweed which may have been not knowingly permitted to spread.

 Contaminated land presents a range of risks, impacting both human health and the environment.
 The presence of hazardous substances such as heavy metals, hydrocarbons, asbestos, or industrial chemicals can lead to the potential risk of significant harm.